Scottish physical restraint action group banner

-In 2019, Dr Laura Steckley, Senior Lecturer in Social Work and Social Policy at the University of Strathclyde, led a plenary presentation session at the Scottish Institute of Residential Child Care Conference (SIRCC) aimed at:
+In 2019, Dr Laura Steckley, Senior Lecturer in Social Work and Social Policy at the University of Strathclyde, led a plenary presentation session at the Scottish Institute of Residential Child Care Conference (SIRCC) aimed at exploring some of the complexities around the practice of physical restraint.

-Following the session, a group of people with care experience, practitioners, leaders, managers, policy leads and researchers came together and formed the Scottish Physical Restraint Action Group (SPRAG), hosted by CELCIS.
-Since this time, the Group has been examining what is happening now, what else needs to be known, and what else needs to happen in children's houses, services, policies, and wider systems, to ensure the eradication of harm caused by physical restraint.
+Following this, a group of people with care experience, practitioners, leaders, managers, policy leads and researchers came together and formed the Scottish Physical Restraint Action Group (SPRAG), hosted by CELCIS.
+Since then, the Group has been examining what is happening now, what else needs to be known, and what else needs to happen in children's houses, services, policies, and wider systems, to ensure the eradication of harm caused by physical restraint.

-SPRAG is a member-led group and has grown representation from over 70 organisations from a range of sectors and perspectives, individuals and organisations across Scotland by the autumn of 2023.
+SPRAG is a member-led group and has grown to its current size with representation from over 70 organisations from a range of sectors and perspectives, individuals and organisations across Scotland.

 The vision for the Scottish Physical Restraint Action Group (SPRAG)